 SIP lets you plan better

-Investing through SIPs helps you plan your investments and manage your monthly fund flow better.
-You start an SIP for as many months or years you choose and let the automated system do the rest.
-Your monthly spends and other investments can then be worked around this regular investment.
+through helps you plan your and manage your monthly fund flow better.
+You start an for as many months or years you choose and let the automated system do the rest.
+Your monthly spends and other can then be worked around this regular .

-SIP also helps you cut through market volatility by continuing your investment cycle when the market goes down or up, benefitting from both.
-SIP is more about a disciplined approach to investing and has a place in everyone’s investment strategy.
+SIP also helps you cut through market volatility by continuing your a disciplined approach to investing and has a place in everyone’s .cycle when the market goes down or up, benefitting from both.
+SIP is more about

 Lumpsum returns will always look better in the long run